Happyr/developer.happyr.com/_posts/2020-01-26-installing-blackfire-multiple-servers.md

 At Happyr, we have about 30 applications running across 14 Amazon EC2 servers and a lot of Lambda functions.
 Most of them are small microservice applications that are not regularly updated with new features.
-I've installed and configured so I can run Blackfire's profiler on each of these applications.
-Blackfire's internal architecture allows me to install the profiler in a bit more clever way, compared to other profilers I've tried.
+We've installed and configured the applications so we can run Blackfire's profiler on each of these applications.
+Blackfire's internal architecture allows us to install the profiler in a bit more clever way, compared to other profilers I've tried.

-This article will go over how to install Blackfire when you have multiple servers and give very concrete examples with Amazon.
+This article will go over how to install Blackfire when you have multiple servers and give you very concrete examples with Amazon.
 I'm extra excited for this tutorial because it will work perfectly with the upcoming [Blackfire APM](https://hello.blackfire.io/apm).

 ## The basics

 In the [Blackfire installation documentation](https://blackfire.io/docs/up-and-running/installation) you can read that Blackfire consists of 4 parts.
 First of course are the **Blackfire server**.
-They receive all data and creates a nice dashboard for you.
+They receive all data and create a nice dashboard for you.

-There is also an **Agent** than runs on our machine that prepare and [cleans the data](https://blackfire.io/docs/reference-guide/faq#what-data-is-sent-to-the-blackfire-servers) from sensitive information and sends it to the Blackfire servers.
+There is also an **Agent** than runs on our cloud that prepares and [cleans the data](https://blackfire.io/docs/reference-guide/faq#what-data-is-sent-to-the-blackfire-servers) from sensitive information and sends it to the Blackfire servers.

 Then there is a **PHP extension** that collects the metrics from your application